Monday, December 21, 2009

 9. Love Actually Really funny, but not quite quotable.

-"Spider Pig!"
+10. The Simpsons Movie "Spider Pig!"
 "Hello, I'm Tom Hanks.
 The US Government has lost its credibility so it's borrowing some of mine."

 11. Wedding Crashers "Make me a bicycle, clown!"